NBC puts 200-year-old twist on new reality dating show - NewsBreak

 Previously, a casting flyer for the series stated that the show, which was called “Pride & Prejudice: An Experiment in Romance” at that time, would be the “first-ever fully immersive epic romance fantasy and dating quest.”

-Viewers can watch “The Courtship” on News 2 Sundays starting March 6.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Viewers can watch “The Courtship” on NBC4 Sundays starting March 6.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0